-Not all fly tying supplies are made equal and when it comes down to picking things like hair, feathers and fur saddles, you can’t guaranteed the quality online, you need to touch it.
-This is where paying a bit extra is worth it, as it’s better to have good materials that poor ones, regardless of the price.
+Not all fly tying supplies are made equal and when it comes down to picking things like hair, feathers, and fur saddles, you can’t guarantee the quality online, you need to touch it.
+This is where paying a bit extra is worth it, as it’s better to have good materials than poor ones, regardless of the price.

 Buy Variety Packs Wherever Possible

-Synthetic or natural dubbing variety packs are one of the best to go for as you’ll be able to dub with pretty much and color you need to.
-You can also using different synthetic or natural dubbing to make different blends and thus expand your variety even further, for free.
+Synthetic or natural dubbing variety packs are one of the best to go for as you’ll be able to dub with pretty much any color you need to.
+You can also use different synthetic or natural dubbing to make different blends and thus expand your variety even further, for free.

 Buy Your Basics In Bulk

-There’s a selection of fly tying material that you’ll need to tie every fly with such as thread and hooks, and it’s best to buy them in bulky and variety.
+There’s a selection of fly tying material that you’ll need to tie every fly with such as thread and hooks, and it’s best to buy them in bulk and variety.

-When it comes to thread, having multiple colors of thread and at different deniers opens up the variety of flies you can tie immensely.
+When it comes to thread, having multiple colors of thread in your fly tying thread kit and at different deniers opens up the variety of flies you can tie immensely.
+Fl

 You should buy your wire the same way you buy your thread, in multiple colors and in different diameters.
-You don’t need to go crazy on different diamaters though, just pick a thinner and thicker one and invest in color diversity instead.
-Again, this is where variety makes things far for econimical.
+You don’t need to go crazy on different diameters though, just pick a thinner and thicker one and invest in color diversity instead.
+Again, this is where variety makes things far for economical.

 Foam is another great thing to have in bulk, and it’s cheap, so be sure to buy a large piece so it’s always available.
-White foam and some colorful marker pens is your most economical bet, as you can color the foam into what ever color you like.
+White foam and some colorful marker pens are your most economical bet, as you can color the foam into whatever color you like.